mwilck/multipath-history/README.md

 Christophe's first git import (0.4.5-pre2, May 1st, 2005).

-**Note on authorship:** although Christophe is listed as the author of all the commits, it'd be pure coincidence if he actually created none of them in exactly this form.
+**Note on authorship:** although Christophe is listed as the author of all the commits, it'd be pure coincidence if he actually created one of them in exactly this form.
 I am responsible for every single commit in the "master" branch.
 However, Christophe wrote the code, and I didn't want to pretend that I did.
 3rd party authors are mentioned in the commit messages if they were mentioned